A NOTE TO APPLICANTS

 - Brooke Jarvis: Deep-sea mining off the coast of New Guinea.

 The Middlebury Fellowships in Environmental Journalism each year take 10 journalists near the start of their careers and help them work through an ambitious reporting project in print, web-based, or radio journalism, from the beginning through publication or broadcast.
-Fellows meet together twice during the year, once in the fall on the Middlebury campus in Vermont, and once in the spring at the Monterey Institute of International Studies in California.
+Fellows meet together twice during the year, once in the fall on the Middlebury campus in Vermont, and once in the spring at the Middlebury Institute of International Studies at Monterey (MIIS) in California.

 At these meetings professional journalists help participants plan their reporting and shape their stories.
 Graduate fellows each receive $10,000 to help with reporting and living expenses during the fellowship year—enough, we hope, to let the reporting project be one significant focus of their year’s work.
 We interpret the environment broadly—reporting projects dealing with economics, culture, global issues, and the like are fine, as long as they center in some way on the human relationship with the physical world.

 Interested applicants should write a two- or three-page letter pitching their idea, just as they would to an editor at a magazine or a broadcast program.
 The letter should demonstrate enough preliminary research to make clear there’s really a story, and that it will be possible for the applicant to successfully report it.
 The letter should also include a proposed plan of research for the fellowship year.
 Web and video applications should demonstrate the same focus on reported stories emphasizing context and history as long-fact written pieces.